 I walk pass the mother and child and try to ignore them, focusing only on my own child.
-Walking back home after bringing my children to school, I feel empty and more alone then before.
-I walk without a todler hand in hand.
+Walking back home after bringing my children to school, I feel empty and more alone than before.
+I walk without holding the hand of my toddler.
 The first few days I managed to push away this feeling.
 There were still children at home, as secondary school started some days later.
 But after these days I waved them goodbye as well.
 Without a child on my hip.

 I had not expect feeling this again.
 This feeling of missing, this amazingly deep pain.
 I don’t know what to do, so quickly go to work, work that I would not have done if Amanda had lived.
 Some things I even do because I lost her, like helping out in a group for mothers who lost a child, and blogging.

 But how empty this all feels.
 And how this emptiness continually frets, though usually in the back of my mind.
-I realize that I long for her so intensely.
+I realize that I intensely long for her.
 And she is not here.
 I had a child, but I can’t do anything for her and with her.
 She really is not here anymore.
 To realize that again is so painful, and because it hurts so much and I can not do anything with that feeling, I just continue to work.

 So here I am again.
 In our empty house.
 The tears finally come and I realize again that people matter.
 How big or how small they were doesn’t matter.
 Some of us have to deal with the loss of someone who had the privilege of living here for ninety years.
 Others, like me, didn’t even had the chance to get to know their child better.